 Skip to contents

 Enhanced version that supports character station IDs and flexible column naming.
 Computes both cost-weighted and straight-line distances from each receiver station to all valid cells in a raster.
-Uses least-cost path analysis to account for landscape constraints on signal transmission.
+Uses hybrid distance calculation that employs straight-line distance in open water and least-cost paths around barriers, eliminating grid artifacts while preserving meaningful tortuosity.

 Usage